mugoweb/mugo_base_boxes/README.md

 ```

 ### Ansible
-In ansible, `ansible/host_vars/common.yml` stores all shared configuration and the platform-specific YAML files in
+`ansible/host_vars/common.yml` stores all shared configuration variables; platform platform-specific YAML files in
-`ansible/host_vars` include overrides.
+`ansible/host_vars` are used for overrides.

-For example, to add a package that should only be downloaded on `CentOS7.6.1810`, simply add an entry
+For example, to add a package that should only be downloaded on `CentOS7.6.1810`, simply add an entry to the
-to the `ansible/host_vars/centos7.6.1810.yml` file's `platform_specific_packages` list.
+`ansible/host_vars/centos7.6.1810.yml` file's `platform_specific_packages` list.

-There's only a single playbook, `ansible/main.yml`, for all builds.
-Within this file, you can specify that tasks be run
+There's only a single playbook, `ansible/main.yml`, which is used for all builds.

-based on variable conditions:
+Within `main.yml` you can selectively run tasks based on variable conditions:
 ```
 - name: add the Vagrant insecure key to each user's ~/.ssh/authorized_keys file when building a local box
   get_url: